How to buy DigitalX (DCC) shares

 |Revenue TTM||$10 million|

 |Return on equity TTM||19.88%|

 We're not expecting DigitalX to pay a dividend over the next 12 months.

 Have DigitalX's shares ever split?

 DigitalX's shares were split on a 1:5 basis on 12 May 2014.
-So if you had owned 5 shares the day before before the split, the next day you'd have owned 1 share.
+So if you had owned 5 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your DigitalX shares – just the quantity.
 However, indirectly, the new 400% higher share price could have impacted the market appetite for DigitalX shares which in turn could have impacted DigitalX's share price.

 DigitalX share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while DigitalX's is 1.9235.
-This would suggest that DigitalX's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while DigitalX's is 3.205.
+This would suggest that DigitalX's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 Frequently asked questions